hapax/hapax.github.io/assets/chuzenji.md

 remains of the housefire, an island of order in a sea of chaos.
-But physicist Jeremy England has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the sand into the ocean.
+But physicist Jeremy England has suggested the converse: life is not the island of order, but the waves lapping at the shore and gradually dissolving the sand into the ocean, less like the teapot and more like the blaze that consumed the house.
 It is a surface phenomenon, a bleeding edge evolved in accord with thermodynamics not to preserve order but to *convert to disorder with maximum efficiency*.